rehg-lab/website/content/authors/kara_ozgur/_index.md

 ---
 # Display name
-title: Xu Cao
+title: Ozgur Kara

 # Username (this should match the folder name)
 authors:
-- cao_xu
+- kara_ozgur

 # Is this the primary user of the site?
 superuser: false